22 February 2019

 Participants should have a good grasp of simple mathematics and the workings of a business enterprise.

-A Certificate of Performance will be awarded to participants who pass the assessments and meet at least 75% attendance rate.
+A Certificate of Performance (electronic Certificate will be issued) will be awarded to participants who pass the assessments and meet at least 75% attendance rate.

 1. All applications must be made via Online Registration at www.pace.sp.edu.sg